 The Triple Bottom Line in Action

 Companies that embrace the triple bottom line often see financial returns.
 Consumers today care about where their goods come from.
 Many customers look for brands that champion worker rights, use renewable materials, and practice ethical sourcing.
 By meeting these demands, you earn customer loyalty.
+Adopting the triple bottom line approach can result in increased customer loyalty and long-term business success.

 Adapting the Triple Bottom Line to Your Organization